-In the film’s opening scenes a military transport flying over the Black Forest is attacked and brought down by crows who prove that a group of them isn’t called a murder for nothing.
-Major Johnson (Mickey Rourke, The Commando, Once Upon a Time in Mexico) sends Sgt.
-Brewer (Robert Knepper, Hard Target 2, iZombie) and his men to find the wreckage of the plane and retrieve its top-secret cargo before the Germans do.
+In the film’s opening scenes, a military transport flying over the Black Forest is attacked and brought down by crows who prove that a group of them isn’t called a murder for nothing.
+Major Johnson (Mickey Rourke, The Commando, The Wrestler) sends Sgt.
+Brewer (Robert Knepper, Hard Target 2, The Moderator) and his men to find the wreckage of the plane and retrieve its top-secret cargo before the Germans do.
 He also sends Walsh (Jackson Rathbone, Twilight, The Last Ship), an intelligence officer along with them despite Brewer’s disapproval.

 The first thing about WarHunt that caught my attention was Rourke’s character.
 Dressed not in a uniform but in leather and sporting an eye patch and cigar he’s obviously meant to make us think of one of Marvel’s famous WWII vets, Nick Fury.
 It’s an amusing touch and Rourke actually seems to be putting some effort into playing the role.

 Unlike entirely too many low to mid-budget films, WarHunt doesn’t have long spells of anything but dialogue.
 While its budget doesn’t allow for major setpieces, it does keep throwing either small-scale action scenes or some kind of weird activity at the audience.
 As a result, I stayed interested as the film gradually raises its WTF factor.

 Of course, as all of this is happening Walsh and Brewster keep butting heads over whether or not something supernatural is going on.
 Even after they’re fired on by a man who’s been sewn up after having his internal organs removed and replaced with crow feathers, Brewster insists there’s a rational explanation.
 Meanwhile back at the base, Major Johnson’s research is giving us an indication of just how wrong Brewster is.